Anne Marie Baylouny, Ph.D.

 Refugees & Diaspora

-“Cash is King: Financial Sponsorship and Changing Priorities in the Syrian Civil War,” co-author Creighton Mullins, Studies in Conflict & Terrorism, 2017.
+“Cash is King: Financial Sponsorship and Changing Priorities in the Syrian Civil War,” co-author Creighton Mullins, Studies in Conflict & Terrorism, 42, no, 3 (2017).

 “Building an Integrated Military in Post-Conflict Societies: Lebanon,” Thomas Bruneau and Cristiana Matei eds., Handbook on Civil-Military Relations, Routledge, 2012.